DDDEastMidlandsLimited/dddem-blog/_posts/2019-04-13-planning-structure-post.md

 ---

 These are but a few techniques.
-Even more, will be covered in the speaker’s workshop at the end of next month that selected sponsors and volunteers will be attending.
-I’ll add method mentioned in that workshop to this post after the event.
+Even more will be covered in the speaker’s workshop at the end of next month that selected sponsors and volunteers will be attending.
+I’ll add methods mentioned in that workshop to this post after the event.
 Good luck, and let us know if any of these techniques work for you, or if you have any we haven’t considered.

 ---

 ## Series